knapply/syknapptic/content/page/about.md

 Hi, I'm Brendan.
 I'm interested in developing the data-driven insights required to fully enable decision makers.

-Topically, my primarily focus is national security issues.
+Topically, I primarily focus on national security issues.
 Considering the wildly interdisciplinary nature of such work, I am constantly exploring different fields.

 In the past, I worked as a security manager, combat medic, noncommissioned officer, linguist, and herder of cats.
 When I finally returned to formal academia, I developed a love for data analysis and programming.
 Since then, I have focused on the fusion of computational and quantitative methods with rich domain knowledge in topics spanning hybrid conflict, terrorism, insurgency, WMD, and threat finance.